 The Village of Williams Bay continues to be recognized as a Tree City USA by the Arbor Day Foundation following its initial award in 2001.
-In 2016, approximately 450 school children from numerous Geneva Lake area elementary schools participated in the planting of 70+ trees in the Village’s Kishwauketoe Nature Conservancy in celebration of Arbor Day.
+Again in 2017, approximately 450 school children from numerous Geneva Lake area elementary schools participated in the planting of approximately 75 trees in the Village’s Kishwauketoe Nature Conservancy in celebration of Arbor Day.
 This is an annual on-going event at the premier nature conservancy, and continues to build high quality bird habitat.

 F. OTHER: Demonstrate in a narrative.